 As of 29 February 2016, Fund III held five investments: one in Spain, one each in the UK and Italy, and two in Scandinavia.

-EMC 2010 held four investments: two in Spain (Factor Energia1 and Oro) and one each in the UK (Winn) and Germany (Fidor Bank), with JZCP's position in Winn slated for sale to a major financial institution as soon as regulatory approval is received (see above section).
+EMC 2010 held four investments: two in Spain (Factor Energia3 and Oro) and one each in the UK (Winn) and Germany (Fidor Bank), with JZCP's position in Winn slated for sale to a major financial institution as soon as regulatory approval is received (see above section).

-1 EMC 2010 transferred its interest in Factor Energia to EuroMicrocap Fund-C, L.P. ("EMC Fund-C").
+(3)EMC 2010 transferred its interest in Factor Energia to EuroMicrocap Fund-C, L.P. ("EMC Fund-C") as of February 1, 2016.
 EMC Fund-C is held by the same LPs and in the exact same ownership percentages as EMC 2010.